kevin-smets/caml/README.md

 In CAML, it's possible to define properties like `a.b.c: 1'.
 These will all be merged into a single Object literal.

+### Array handling

+Arrays are considered to be simple values, they are never merged.
+They will always simply be overwritten if another value or another array has been declared.

 ## Usage

 The following will cascade `a.yml`, `b.yml` and `c.yml` from the directory `test/fixtures`.